andreblanke/terrariad/README.md

 Simply copy [`terrariad.py`](terrariad.py) somewhere and execute it.
 See below for usage examples.
 You might want to automatically start the script on boot.
 The way this is done is operating system dependent.
 An example systemd [service file](terrariad.service) is provided.
-Only the `ExecStart` and `WorkingDirectory` values should need to be edited.
+Only the `ExecStart`, `WorkingDirectory`, and `Environment` values should need to be edited.

 ## Usage